trekhleb/nano-neuron/README.md

 ![Celsius to Fahrenheit](https://github.com/trekhleb/nano-neuron/blob/master/assets/01_celsius_to_fahrenheit.png?raw=true)

+But for now our NanoNeuron doesn't know about it...

 ### NanoNeuron model

 Let's implement our NanoNeuron model function.
 It implements basic linear dependency between `x` and `y` which looks like `y = w * x + b`.
 Simply saying our NanoNeuron is a "kid" that can draw the straight line in `XY` coordinates.